naren-sriram/robocopilot2.0/robocopilot_chat/docs/README.md

 The extension consists of two main components:

-1. **RoboCopilotStack**: Core functionality class that extends the original SimpleStack
+1. **RoboCopilotChat**: Core functionality class that extends the original SimpleStack
    - Maintains execution logs and status
    - Provides enhanced task execution with prompt context
    - Manages system state and feedback